History of Egypt: El-Sisi Presidency

 In the elections of June 2014 El-Sisi won with a percentage of 96.1%.
 On 8 June 2014, Abdel Fatah el-Sisi was officially sworn in as Egypt's new president.
 Egypt has implemented a rigorous policy of controlling the border to the Gaza Strip, including the dismantling of tunnels between the Gaza strip and Sinai.

 In April 2018, El-Sisi was re-elected by landslide in election with no real opposition.
-In April 2019, Egypt’s parliament extended presidential terms from four to six years.
+In April 2019, Egypt's parliament extended presidential terms from four to six years.
 President Abdel Fattah al-Sisi was also allowed to run for third term in next election in 2024.

 Under El-Sisi Egypt is said to have returned to authoritarianism.
-New constitutional reforms have been implemented, meaning strengthening the role of military and limiting the political opposition.The constitutional changes were accepted in a referendum in April 2019.
+New constitutional reforms have been implemented, meaning strengthening the role of military and limiting the political opposition.
+The constitutional changes were accepted in a referendum in April 2019.

-In December 2020, final results of the parliamentary election confirmed a clear majority of the seats for Egypt’s Mostaqbal Watn (Nation’s Future) Party, which strongly supports president El-Sisi.
+In December 2020, final results of the parliamentary election confirmed a clear majority of the seats for Egypt's Mostaqbal Want (Nation's Future) Party, which strongly supports president El-Sisi.
 The party even increased its majority, partly because of new electoral rules.

 During the 2020–2021 Tigray War, Egypt was also involved.
 On 19 December 2020, an EEPA report stated, based on testimonials of three Egyptian officials and one European diplomat, that the UAE used its base in Assab (Eritrea) to launch drones strikes against Tigray.
 The investigative platform Bellingcat confirmed the presence of Chinese-produced drones at the UAE's military base in Assab, Eritrea.
 Egyptian officials were concerned about strengthening ties between the UAE and Israel.
 They fear that both countries will collaborate in the construction of an alternative to the Suez Canal, starting from Haifa in Israel.
 On 19 December 2020, Egypt was reportedly encouraging Sudan to support the TPLF in Tigray.
 It wants to strengthen a joint position in relation to negotiations on the GERD Dam, which impacts both countries downstream.